molpopgen/msstats/README.md

 -I D n0 n1 ... nD,

-where D is the number of demes.
+where D is the number of demes and n0 is the sample size in the first deme, etc.

 When -I is used, summary statistics will be calculated for each deme within each replicate.
 The columns "rep" and "pop" will tell you which deme in which replicate each statistic corresponds to.